Chapter 15. Importance of power management

 procps-ngpackage.
 Using this tool, you can view the detailed information about processes, memory, paging, block I/O, traps, and CPU activity.

 $ vmstat procs -----------memory---------- ---swap-- -----io---- -system-- ------cpu----- r b swpd free buff cache si so bi bo in cs us sy id wa st 1 0 0 5805576 380856 4852848 0 0 119 73 814 640 2 2 96 0 0

 vmstat -acommand, you can display active and inactive memory.
-For more information on other
+For more information about other

 vmstatoptions, see the

 It is provided by the

 sysstatpackage.
 This tool is similar to